eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 - Accepts the permission in the portal of their permission administrator
 - Sees error or confirmation page -->

-## The eligible party requests and the customer grants permission to access data
+## The Eligible Party requests and the customer grants permission to access data

 ![](./figures/eddie-framework-permission-request.svg)